 Do not drive in flooded waters.
 If your car stalls in a flooded area abandon it.
 Do not attempt to walk through flood water that is more than knee deep.

 For a list of flood-related websites, log onto www.kenner.la.us, Government, Inspections & Code Enforcement Departmentand select Flood Awareness or www.jeffparish.net and select Flood Protection Information on the homepage or visit https://floodhelp.uno.edu for additional information.

 6. FLOODPLAIN DEVELOPMENT PERMIT REQUIREMENTS

 Most of the City of Kenner is located in a floodplain.
-All developments, regardless of location, require a permit to build, fill, and any other type of development.
+All development, regardless of the location, requires a permit to build, fill, or perform any other types of development.

 Contact the City of Kenner Office of Inspections and Code Enforcement at 468-4062 to obtain necessary permits.
-Additionally, if any citizen observes and illegal development in the flood plain, it should be reported immediately to the Community Rating System Coordinator / Flood Plain Coordinator at Kenner 468-6606.
+Additionally, if any citizen observes any illegal development in the floodplain, it should be reported immediately to the Community Rating System Coordinator / Floodplain Coordinator at Kenner 468-6606.

 7. SUBSTANTIAL IMPROVEMENT / DAMAGE REQUIREMENTS

 The National Flood insurance Program (NFIP), as well as City of Kenner ordinances, require that when the cost of reconstruction, rehabilitation, additions, or other improvements to a building equals or exceeds 50% of the fair market value, the building must meet the same construction requirements as a new building.